dhiasaadlaui/HordeSocialPro/README.md

 Projet d’intégration esprit.

 # follow steps to config the project on your local ide
-## 1-download database sql file from the link below
+## 1- Download database sql file from the link below
 # https://ufile.io/sw34p
-## 2-open your xampp control panel and  and
+## 2- Open your xampp control panel.
-## 3-create database
+## 3- Create database
-## 4-the new database name 'pidev' and utf8_general_ci as encoding
+## 4- The new database name 'pidev' and utf8_general_ci as encoding
 ## 5- Clone the project and have fun =)